 Here are some key pitfalls to avoid in CPG product naming, along with strategies to overcome challenges:

-Trademark Trouble: Not properly vetting a name’s availability opens the door to legal issues.
+Trademark Trouble: Not properly vetting a nameโs availability can lead to legal issues.
 Thorough trademark searches and protection of shortlisted names are crucial.
-Some recent examples that faced delays include Juul e-cigarettes and Fyre Festival.
+Some recent examples of delays include Juul e-cigarettes and the Fyre Festival.

 Existing Words: Using common words and terms can blur brand identity if not unique enough.
 White Claw hard seltzer faced confusion early on.
-Doing trademark searches of close variations is essential.
+Therefore, it is essential to conduct trademark searches of close variations.

-Genericide: Overly descriptive names risk becoming generic if dominance isn’t maintained.
-Look at how Kleenex and Xerox work tirelessly against this.
-Constant brand reinforcement prevents losing trademarks.
+Genericide: Overly descriptive names risk becoming generic if dominance isnโt maintained.
+Consider how Kleenex and Xerox work tirelessly to prevent this.
+Constant brand reinforcement helps protect trademarks.

-Length of Complexity: Names too long or complex to pronounce/spell create barriers.
-Simpler usually resonates better with customers and allows for versatile branding expressions.
+Length of Complexity: Names too long or complex to pronounce or spell create barriers.
+Simpler names usually resonate better with customers and allow for versatile branding expressions.

 Lack of Testing: Not evaluating names with target audiences can lead to unknown blind spots.
 Multiple rounds of customer concept testing provide vital feedback before launch.